vertica/VerticaPy/docs/source/user_guide_data_preparation_duplicates.rst

 When merging different data sources, we're likely to end up with duplicates that can add a lot of bias to and skew our data.
 Just imagine running a Telco marketing campaign and not removing your duplicates: you'll end up targeting the same person multiple times!

-Let's use the Iris dataset to understand the tools VerticaPy gives you for handling duplicate values.
+Let's use the ``iris`` dataset to understand the tools VerticaPy gives you for handling duplicate values.

 .. code-block:: python